“The exhaustion is just indescribable.”– Scott

 In college, Matt recognized that he was always the first one to leave the party, but he didn’t know it was because of excessive daytime sleepiness associated with narcolepsy.

-Nicki, living with narcolepsy
+Matt, living with narcolepsy

 Recognizing Narcolepsy and Excessive Daytime Sleepiness